IllusionMods/IllusionFixes/README.md

 Allows using an unlimited amount of map lights in studio.
 Not all items support more than 3 lights.

 ## Patcher descriptions
+### CultureFix
+(EmotionCreators, AI Girl)

+Set process culture to ja-JP, similarly to a locale emulator.
+Fixes game crashes and lockups on some system locales.
 ### MagicCarrot
 Prevents the game from locking up when starting